 Michelle is a custodian in a public elementary school.
-At the end of each school day, she cleans and vacuums the building, including the schools health room.
+At the end of each school day, she cleans and vacuums the building, including the school's health room.
 While cleaning the health room she notices some dried blood on the floor.

-The Hepatitis C virus (HCV) is also a significant cause of severe liver damage and death.
+The hepatitis C virus (HCV) is also a significant cause of severe liver damage and death.

-Approximately 70%-80% of people with acute Hepatitis C do not have any symptoms.
+Approximately 70%-80% of people with acute hepatitis C do not have any symptoms.
 Some people, however, can have mild to severe symptoms soon after being infected, including:

 Hepatitis C virus-infected individuals are infectious to other people, whether they show symptoms or not.
+Many people infected with the hepatitis C virus do not develop symptoms.
 Interestingly, Hepatitis C virus is strictly a human disease.
 It is not known to cause disease in any animals.

 There is no vaccine for Hepatitis C.

-There are several medications available to treat chronic Hepatitis C, including newer, more effective drugs with fewer side effects.
+There are several medications available to treat chronic hepatitis C, including newer, more effective drugs with fewer side effects.

-Any blood spills - including dried blood, which can still be infectious - should be cleaned using a dilution of one part household bleach to 10 parts water.
-Gloves should be worn when cleaning up blood spills.
+Any blood spills - including dried blood, which can still be infectious - should be cleaned using a 10% dilution (1 part household bleach to 9 parts water).
+Gloves should always be worn when cleaning up blood spills.

 Manuel is a nurse working nights in the local hospital.
 During a shift in the emergency department he is stuck with a used needle that punctures his skin and draws blood.

-Yes.
 After a needlestick or sharps exposure to Hepatitis C-positive blood, the risk of infection is approximately 1.8%.
 Manuel should immediately report the potential exposure and follow his employer's exposure control plan to ensure he receives proper medical treatment and testing.

-The Human Immunodeficiency Virus attacks and suppresses the immune system, reducing a person's ability to fight infection.
+The Human immunodeficiency virus attacks and suppresses the immune system, reducing a person's ability to fight infection.
 The virus specifically targets the cells crucial for fighting infection from pathogens.
 This allows diseases and infections to progress without resistance.